 Extraordinary Ice Sculptures in Lofthellir Cave

-Our guide offered to take photos of all the members of our group on a spot by the biggest ice sculptures.
+Our guide offered to take photos of all the members of our group at a spot by the biggest ice sculptures.

 Now it was time for me to go a little crazy in the cave as I saw so many beautiful photo opportunities.

-The lava cave is very colourful and in some places, lava rocks have fallen down to the ice floor of the cave - the colourful lava is beautiful in itself, but covered by a thin layer of ice the colourful lava rocks become iridescent and look like priceless jewelry!
+The lava cave is very colourful, and in some places, lava rocks have fallen onto the cave's ice floor.
+The colourful lava is beautiful in itself, but when covered by a thin layer of ice, the lava rocks become iridescent and look like priceless jewelry!

 Shiny lava in Lofthellir cave